Fedorenko v. United States: Case

 The aftermath of World War II saw many attempts by the United States and other Allied countries to resettle a large number of people who were displaced or made refugees by the war.
-In 1948, the United States government passed the Displaced Persons Act (DPA), which allowed the government to admit as many refugees as desired, ignoring the regular limits on immigration.
+In 1948, the United States government passed the Displaced Persons Act (DPA), which allowed a large number of war refugees to enter without counting towards their country's immigration quota.
 While the act made it easier for most refugees to enter, it did not cover all refugees; borrowing language from constitution of the International Refugee Organization, the act gave no help to: